Diabetes Autoimmunity Withdrawn In New Onset and In Established Patients

 - Willingness to wear the Dexcom G6 continuous glucose monitoring (CGM) device and use according to instructions including recording of total daily insulin dose taken most of each day from screening to end of treatment period.

-- Written informed consent, including authorization to release health information.
+- Written informed consent and, for subjects aged 12-<18 years of age, patient assent and parental or guardian consent, including authorization to release health information.

 - Willingness and ability of subject to comply with all study procedures of the study protocol, including attending all clinic visits.